ibm-cloud-docs/databases-for-redis/howto-getting-connection-strings.md

 Full connection information is returned by the `ibmcloud cdb deployment-connections` command with the `--all` flag.
 Retrieve all the connection information for a deployment named  "NewRedis", use the following command.

 ```
-ibmcloud cdb deployment-connections NewRedis --all
+ibmcloud cdb deployment-connections NewRedis --all [--endpoint-type <endpoint type>]
 ```

+If you don't specify an endpoint type, the connection string returns the public endpoint by default.
+If your deployment only has a private endpoint, you have to specify `--endpoint-type private` or the commands return an error.

 ## Getting Connection Strings from the API